Kbidros/Rock--Paper---Scissors/README.md

 # Rock-Paper-Scissors Game

-Welcome to the Rock-Paper-Scissors game!
+Welcome to the Rock-Paper-Scissors game! <br />
 This project was created purely for fun and as an experiment into game development as one of my first JavaScript games.
 Feel free to contribute by suggesting improvements, reporting bugs, or adding new features.